Sometimesemo/Fake-News-Classifier/README.md

 ## Data

-The data for this project is not included in the repository as it may be subject to copyright.
+The data for this project is not included in the repository as it may be subject to copyright (Source: https://www.kaggle.com/code/ruchi798/how-do-you-recognize-fake-news/input).
 However, you can use your own data to train the model and make predictions.
 Ensure that your data is in the same format as the dataset used in the notebook.

 ## Preparation